mkkravchenkoo/shopware-6-learning/README.md

 ### Inheritance
 ![image info](./inheritance.png)

----
+___

 ### Migration
+### Migration
-after you created definitions, entity and collection, you have to create migration. create migration with
+After you created definitions, entity and collection, you have to create migration. create migration with
 `./bin/console database:create-migration --name Bundle -p BundleExample` - it will create migration file `custom/plugins/BundleExample/src/Migration/Migration1680773769Bundle.php`
 then you have to create schema